zoltanctoth/ceu-cloud-class/aws.md

 - When you are all done, the `EC2 Dashboard` should show `0` for all resource types except `Security Groups` where a single default security configuration will remain

 ### Further reading (Optional)
-- This is a basic introduction to AWS cloud computing that assumes all configuration of the instance will occur within the AWS EC2 console of your web browser and all configuration of the Ubuntu Linux system will occur by the user manually executing commands and perhaps saving the outcome as a cusom AMI
+- This is a basic introduction to AWS cloud computing that assumes all configuration of the instance will occur within the AWS EC2 console of your web browser and all configuration of the Ubuntu Linux system will occur by the user manually executing commands and perhaps saving the outcome as a custom AMI
 - For large scale computing and complex deployments of compute infrastructure on the cloud these methods will not be sustainable
 - Here is a list of more advanced topics for discussion on how to move beyond the console and automate configuration of your system:
 - Use of the [AWS command line interface (CLI)](http://aws.amazon.com/cli/)